CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/GettingStarted.md

 ## Support Contact

 The CloudLabs support team is available 24/7, 365 days a year, via email and live chat to ensure seamless assistance at any time.
-We offer dedicated support channels tailored specifically for both learners and instructors, ensuring that all your needs are promptly and efficiently addressed.
+We offer dedicated support channels explicitly tailored for both learners and instructors, ensuring that all your needs are promptly and efficiently addressed.

 Learner Support Contacts:

-- Email Support: labs-support@spektrasystems.com
+- Email Support: cloudlabs-support@spektrasystems.com
 - Live Chat Support: https://cloudlabs.ai/labs-support

 Click on Next from the lower right corner to move on to the next page.